OrchardCMS/OrchardDoc/Documentation/Orchard-dependencies-and-libraries.markdown

 ASP.NET MVC is used as the web programming model.

 ## Autofac 2 & Autofac contrib
-Dependency Injection is used heavily internally, mainly for publishing and consuming services between the Ochard.Web host and the Orchard packages.
+Dependency Injection is used heavily internally, mainly for publishing and consuming services between the Orchard.Web host and the Orchard packages.

 ## Castle Windsor 2.0
 Orchard uses Castle Winder 2.0 for type proxy generation and logging support.